Digital Benefits Network

 Peer Communities of Practice

-We host topical communities of practice to offer peer spaces to explore and solve for near-term and long-term challenges.
+We host topical communities of practice (CoP) to offer peer spaces to explore and solve for near-term and long-term challenges.
 Through our CoPs we provide access to multidisciplinary experts who bring cross-sector insights and experience.

 Learning + Futures